 Surprisingly fresnel lights are pretty easy to access.
 But finding quality lights at a good price is usually the biggest hurdle for most filmmakers.
 If you have a huge budget, this isn’t a problem.
 But if you’re an indie filmmaker working to tight margins, it can be a little harder.

 But fear not.
 Here are two affordable fresnel lights that we’ve used before and highly recommend you try them out or at least consider them when looking to purchase new lighting equipment.

-The LS-Mini 20 is a compact, powerful light that’s adjustable and provides an intense light source that can be manipulated and softened for your preference.
+The Aputure LS 60d is a compact, powerful light that’s adjustable and provides an intense light source that can be manipulated and softened for your preference.
 In terms of cost, it’s one of the cheaper lights out there but doesn’t lack in quality.
 Some of the key features are: